-Attachment C DESIGN STANDARD - STORM DRAIN INLETS
+Attachment CDESIGN STANDARD - STORM DRAIN INLETS

 This standard applies to storm drainage inlets installed as part of new development and redevelopment projects that disturb one acre or more.
-In addition, retrofitting of existing storm drainage inlets to this standard is required where such inlets are in direct contact with repaving, repairing, reconstruction or alterations of facilities owned or operated by the Highway Agency.
+In addition, retrofitting of existing storm drainage inlets to this standard is required where such inlets are in direct contact with repaving, repairing (excluding repair of individual potholes), reconstruction or alterations of facilities owned or operated by the Highway Agency.
 For exemptions to this standard see "Exemptions" below.